 Weight Watchers Recipe of the Day: SkinnyTaste Make Ahead Western Omelet Muffins

-Let’s kick off the beginning of December with a deliciously healthy breakfast recipe and a fun giveaway, Shall we?
+Let's kick off the day with a deliciously healthy breakfast recipe and a fun giveaway, Shall we?

 Skinny on Make Ahead Western Omelet Muffins